codecygen/104-EJS-Templating-Engine-With-MVC-MongoDBwithMongoose-SessionsandCookies-Authentication/README.md

 module.exports = errorPageMiddleware;
 ```

-- 6. Finally, when the file gets uploaded, it has to be shown properly.
+- 6. Finally, when the image file gets uploaded, it has to be shown properly in img tags.
 Since the console.log for newProduct.productImg will give something like this

 ```javascript
 {